tve/mqboard/README.md

 # MicroPython MQTT Framework

-This repository contains a Framework for using MQTT with asyncio on MicroPython boards, primarily on the ESP32.
+This repository contains a micro-framework for using MQTT with asyncio on MicroPython boards, primarily on the ESP32.
 The `mqtt_async` library can be used stand-alone as a robust MQTT client library designed for asyncio.
-The rest of this repo forms a mini framework designed to operate MQTT-connected nodes remotely with great flexibility and robustness.
+The rest of this repo forms a micro-framework designed to operate MQTT-connected nodes remotely with great flexibility and robustness.

 ## Goals and features